NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Shadow Signet.md

 **Bulk** 0; **Size** med
 **Usage** worn

-This obsidian ring allows you to partially warp your spells through the Shadow Plane, allowing them to strike directly at a target's body.
+This obsidian ring allows you to partially warp your spells through the Netherworld, allowing them to strike directly at a target's body.

 **Activate** `pf2:0` (concentrate, spellshape)